7 Ways to Build the Best Project Design

 4. Prepare Visual Aids

 You can use visual aids like sketches, flow charts, Gantt charts, WBS, photos, prototypes, whiteboard drawings etc. however, the type of visual aid you select depends on your industry.
-Gantt charts and whiteboards are used for early-stage project designs; charts, trees or maps are used in software development, while prototypes or models can be created for product development projects.
+Gantt charts and whiteboards are used for early-stage Project designs; charts, trees or maps are used in software development, while prototypes or models can be created for product development projects.

 5. Create and Ballpark Your Budget

-Now, you need to include your budget in your project design.
+Now, you need to include your budget in your Project design.
 It is important to know what budget is perfect for covering the expenses related to the elements included in the project development phase right from the start.

 Even if you do not have a complete picture of the costs and incomes your project will generate, you need to create a budget in as much detail as possible.
-The closer you get the perfect funding required to complete the project, the higher your chances of not running into unexpected cost overruns later.
+The closer you get to the perfect funding required to complete the project, the higher your chances of not running into unexpected cost overruns later.